liamdemafelix/auditor/README.md

 }
 ```

-On update, it only saves the fields that actually changed (and because we're using Observers, calling `update()` with the same data, it won't record a new entry):
+On update, it only saves the fields that actually changed (and because we're using Observers, calling `update()` with the same data won't record a new entry):

 ```json
 {